-1) Analytic Questions, 10%
+1) Analytic Comments, 10%

-For each of 10 weeks, January 16 to March 27, read the week's readings well ahead of time.
-Construct two analytic questions about the readings.
-Each question should be one paragraph about half a page long.
-Submit your questions to the entire class (via Blackboard) two days before the class (that is, on the Tuesday before the class)..
-You will receive one percentage point towards your final grade for each pair of analytic questions submitted on time.
+For each of 10 weeks, January 21 to March 31, read the week's readings well ahead of time.
+Construct at least two analytic comments on the readings.
+Each comment should be one paragraph about half a page long.
+Submit your comments to the entire class (via the Blackboard Discussion Baord) two days before the class (that is, on the Tuesday before the class)..
+You will receive one percentage point towards your final grade for each set of analytic comments submitted on time.
 Since the point of this is to prepare you for good class discussion, late submissions do not count.

-Analytic questions address key issues, not picky little matters.
+Analytic comments address key issues, not picky little matters.
 Possible topics include key concepts (are they clear?
 Do they make sense in the context of the central argument of the paper?
 Would a different conceptualization be better?), measurement (is a key variable measured appropriately?), arguments (does the argument in a reading make sense?
 Does it leave out something important?
 Could the argument be generalized to other topics or settings?), and comparison and contrast of different arguments about the same thing.